SmartDoc Theme : Printing to PDF

 As long as the copy and/or graphics in the SmartDoc content don’t differ too much from the vertical spacing already allotted in the page template, the print out should fit the pages exactly.

-Furthermore, this coding will be maintained as you create multiple DynamicContent pages from this theme as long as you simply duplicate the existing page and make edits there.
+Furthermore, this coding will be maintained as you create multiple DynamicContent pages from this theme as long as you simply duplicate the existing page and make edits there (keeping the layout intact).

 If you start a new DynamicContent page from scratch the code will not apply.
 So make sure to always duplicate what we’ve already done for you and edit that.